How to Read Your Massachusetts Car Accident Crash Report

 First Page: Basic Information

-The document starts by collecting basic information about the accident’s time, date, and location.
+The first page collects basic information about the accident’s time, date, and location.
 That information is all recorded in the upper left-hand portion of the report and is easy to understand.

 Underneath that is precise location information for the crash.
-The left or right side should be filled in, but not both, depending on whether the crash occurred at an intersection or not.
+The left or right side should be filled in, but not both, depending on whether the collision occurred at an intersection.
 Read this section carefully and ascertain whether this matches your memory of the accident.
 If it does not, report this error as soon as possible.

 First Page: Vehicle and Damage Information

-The next section includes details about the cars being driven, who was driving them, and what damage the vehicles sustained.
+The following section details the cars being driven, who was driving them, and what damage the vehicles sustained.
 You should easily be able to confirm your name, vehicle information, and the corresponding information for the other driver.

 One of the more obscure lines in which you should take special interest is labeled “Citation # (If Issued).”
 This line, along with the information listed in the “Driver Contributing Code” box, will usually be used by the insurance company to determine fault in the accident.

-Codes definitions are available online.
-At Cava Law Firm, we will help you go over the codes and what they mean to you being involved in an accident.
-These codes can help support your claim as to fault of the accident as interpreted by the Police Officer at the scene.
+Code definitions are available online.
+At Cava Law Firm, we will help you review the codes and what they mean if you are involved in an accident.
+These codes can help support your claim as to the fault of the accident as interpreted by the Police Officer at the scene.
 Sometimes the officer is not always right, and we have had to dispute the interpretation in court.

-The passenger information at the bottom of the page reiterates some of the previous details about operators and lists any injuries anyone suffered in the car.
+The passenger information at the bottom of the page reiterates some previous details about operators and lists any injuries anyone suffered in the car.
 It is very important to verify all passengers in your vehicle.
-Sometimes Police Officers do not include all passengers of a vehicle, and this can lead to issues down the road with the insurance companies and making claims for their injuries.
+Sometimes, Police Officers do not include all passengers of a car, and this can lead to issues down the road with the insurance companies and making claims for their injuries.

 Second Page: Crash Description

 The top half of the second page is a detailed description of how your accident occurred.
 The Police Officer at the accident scene will have drawn a rough diagram of the crash and described it in words.
-If you do not understand how to read your police accident report diagram, do not worry, we can help to explain it to you
+If you do not understand how to read your police accident report diagram, do not worry, we can explain it.

 The written narrative should be straightforward and explain the events of the crash as best the investigator could put them together.
 Compare that description to your recollection to determine whether the report needs to be corrected.